 ownerof the GitHub organization to install Testspace using the GitHub Marketplace.

 When using a GitHub Organization account and a corresponding Testspace organization, it is easy to invite other GitHub members.

-- Click the Invite Users button at the upper right of the page.
+Invite Usersbutton at the upper right of the page.

-- A list of all GitHub members that have Testspace accounts will be listed.
+- A list of all GitHub organization members will be presented.

 - Click the ''SUBMIT'' button at the bottom of the dialog.